Combating the Opioid & Heroin Epidemic

 More on Combating the Opioid & Heroin Epidemic

-(Concord, NH) - Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Heroin Task Force, released the following statement on the U.S. Surgeon General’s advisory encouraging more Americans to carry the overdose reversal drug Naloxone:
+(Concord, NH) – Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Heroin and Opioid Task Force, released the following statement on the announced retirement of the acting head of the Drug Enforcement Administration (DEA), Robert Patterson: